 TELEPHONE calls will become a part of your daily life.
 Phones are located on each floor for incoming calls, and you may place long distance calls on the pay phones which are provided in each residence.
-You may be reached between the hours of 7:30 a.m. and 11:30 p.m. daily by calling the Hollins College main exchange, 366-7631 (area code 703).
-To receive off-campus emergency calls only between 11:30 p.m. and 7:30 a.m., the Security Officer on duty will relay calls to you.
-You should give this information to your parents before you forget it!
+You may be reached between 7:30 a.m. and 11:30 p.m. daily by calling the Hollins College main exchange, 362-6000 (area code 703).
+However, it will be easier for everyone concerned if you find out the telephone number on your particular dormitory floor after you arrive in September and give this number to your parents.